Companies

 respect of any allotment or transfer of its listed shares.

-a written request at any time from a member in respect of listed shares held by
+received a written request at any time from a member in respect of listed

-that member shall, within 2 months of receipt by that company of that
+shares held by that member shall, within 2 months of receipt by that

-written request, complete and have ready for delivery the certificate of such
+company of that written request, complete and have ready for delivery the

-shares in respect of which the request was made unless the conditions of
+certificate of such shares in respect of which the request was made unless the

 4 Citation